Robie is an Italian artist who now lives in the US. She loves to share useful vacation tips and first-hand knowledge about Italy.

 Locations on the Alps and Apennines are ideal for skiing in winter and excursions and hiking during the summer months.

 Best Months to Visit Different Cities in Italy

-April, May, and June are probably the best months to visit Italy, because the climate is moderate everywhere, and the blooming farmland adds wonderful scenarios to the already picturesque landscapes.
+April, May, and June are probably the best months to visit Italy, because the climate is moderate everywhere, and the blooming farmlands add wonderful scenarios to the already picturesque landscapes.

 If you like shopping, then you may want to go to Italy during the sales periods.
 You may be surprised to hear that sales in Italy are strictly regulated by law, and official calendars are published every year.
 Typically sales are allowed during change of seasons, i.e. January and July.

-Milan – Milan is a city of business, fashion and has also wonderful sightseeing and museums.
+Milan: Milan is a city of business and fashion, and has also wonderful sightseeing and museums.
 The best periods to visit are May, June, September and October.

-Venice – the most enjoyable period to visit Venice is from end of March to the end of May, and the months of September and October.
+Venice: the most enjoyable period to visit Venice is from the end of March to the end of May, and the months of September and October.

-During the carnival season, usually in February - but it changes according to when the Easter Holiday falls each year - Venice becomes the stage for professional and amateurs in costumes of all kinds.
+During the carnival season, usually in February—but it changes according to when the Easter Holiday falls each year—Venice becomes the stage for professionals and amateurs in costumes of all kinds.
 It’s quite wonderful to see, but of course it is not the cheapest period to visit.